-5 Practical Tips for Buying Hearing Aids for Seniors
+Hearing Aid Help for Seniors: Tips for Buying Hearing Aids

 According to the National Institute of Deafness and Other Communication Disorders (NIDCD), less than 30 percent of seniors aged 70 and above have never used any hearing aids before even if they are affected by hearing loss.